Contact-Based Automations

 Emails are built in a similar way to a SMS action.
 Simply choose Email when adding a new action.
 For more information on how to create emails, see this article.

-In addition to a delay action, SMS action and Email action, the final section of actions are 'In-app actions'.
-You will see 3 action options in this section, Add to Automation(s), Apply Tags and Create Task.
+In addition to a delay action, SMS action and Email action.
+You will see 5 action options more, Webhook, User Input Notification, Add to Automation(s), Apply Tags and Create Task.
 Next, we will choose, Add to Automation(s).

 After we chose, 'Add to Automation(s)', the slide-out will allow us to choose 1 or more Contact based automations.
 It's important to be very careful which and how many automations you use this method to assign.
 The following image will show how easy it is to add an existing automation.
 It may be helpful to find the automation we're looking for by typing out the automation name in the 'Filter Automations' box.
 Once we choose the automation to add, we will click the 'Apply' button on the lower-right.